chriseth/research/Lookup Arguments.md

 $$p_A(X) = \prod_{i=1}^n (X - a_i) \qquad
 p_B(X) = \prod_{i=1}^n (X - b_i)$$

 **Idea:** Check the evaluation of the two polynomials at a random point.
+We do this using a so-called "grand product argument":

 We can check $\frac{p_A(\beta)}{p_B(\beta)} = 1$ iteratively by addig a witness column $z$ and a random challenge $\beta$ with the following constraints: